Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

 \section{The \textsc{kcx} model}

-The \kcxx model presents an economic system in which the society is populated by $n_p$ persons, depicted as consumers and entrepreneurs and each entrepreneur owns one of the existing $n_f$ firms. <<To begin with, it may be useful to make clear which elements in the economic system we usually take as given, which are the independent variables of our system and which are the dependent variables.>> (\gt, p.$245$)
+The modelled society is populated by $n_p$ persons, characterized as consumers (workers) and entrepreneurs (each owing one of $n_f$ firms).
+The model is described by reporting original words written by Keynes in the \gt, since <<it may be useful to make clear which elements in the economic system we usually take as given, which are the independent variables of our system and which are the dependent variables.>> (\gt, p.$245$)